-The Think Mental Health Campaign is part of a comprehensive approach to mental health promotion and mental illness prevention.
-It supports other initiatives to prevent and reduce suicide in Western Australia.
-There are a number of mental health initiatives being delivered in Western Australia and Australia.
-The Think Mental Health Campaign’s focus is on assisting the Western Australian community to connect with the best information, support and services for their particular situation, without duplicating the good work already being done.
+The first phase of the Think Mental Health campaign, ‘Talking and Listening are Powerful’ is beginning of a long-term public education campaign that will contribute to the work already being done in Western Australia to reduce the risk of suicide.
+The Campaign’s focus is on assisting the Western Australian community to connect with the best information, support and services for their particular situation, without duplicating the work already being done.

 The Campaign has been developed in consultation with an expert reference group,

 the regional Suicide Prevention Coordinators and the Ministerial Council on Suicide Prevention, and formally tested amongst the target audience.
 A range of campaign strategies have been developed, which will be delivered state-wide by the Mental Health Commission and locally by the Suicide Prevention Coordinators.

 The Campaign will develop over time to address a range of issues for priority target groups.

 Phase one targets men aged 25 to 54-years living in Western Australia and their family and friends.
 Men have been chosen as the focus of phase one, as three out of four deaths by suicide in Western Australia, are male.
 The campaign aims to raise awareness of the fact that mental health issues can affect anyone and encourages men, family and friends to check-in on a mate or someone close to them if they are not going so well.

 - Check in on a mate, or someone you care about if they're not going so well;

 - Talking and listening are powerful; and